🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 5) Monitoring and Logging

 You can’t just build it and hope nothing bad happens right?
-And so DevOps Engineers will also set up monitoring and logging solutions to track the performance, availability, and security of software applications and infrastructure.
+And so DevOps Engineers will also set up monitoring and logging solutions solutions to track the performance, availability, and security of software applications and infrastructure.

 They use tools like Prometheus, Grafana, ELK Stack (Elasticsearch, Logstash, Kibana), or Datadog to collect, analyze, and visualize metrics and logs, enabling proactive detection and resolution of issues.